aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/document/_index.md

      // Before we can add this building block to our document, we will need to give it some contents,
      // which we will do using a document visitor.
 This visitor will also set a category, gallery, and behavior.
      BuildingBlockVisitor visitor = new BuildingBlockVisitor(glossaryDoc);
+     // Visit start/end of the BuildingBlock.
      block.accept(visitor);
+     // Visit only start of the BuildingBlock. block.acceptStart(visitor);
+     // Visit only end of the BuildingBlock. block.acceptEnd(visitor);

      // We can access the block that we just made from the glossary document.
      BuildingBlock customBlock = glossaryDoc.getBuildingBlock(BuildingBlockGallery.QUICK_PARTS,